Plantation Garden, Norwich

 The Plantation Garden is a restored Victorian town garden located off Earlham Road, Norwich, Norfolk.
-As of 2021, visitors are asked to pay £2 to visit the garden, which is open daily throughout the year.
+Originally built in a disused lime quarry under the watch of shopkeeper and Baptist minister Henry Trevor (181997) whose house, 'The Plantation', resided on the land, As of 2021, visitors are asked to pay £2 to visit the garden, which is open daily throughout the year.

 The garden

-The Plantation Garden is a restored Victorian town garden, maintained by volunteers, located in a former chalk quarry in Norwich.
+Located off Earlham Road, the Plantation Garden is a restored Victorian town garden, maintained by volunteers, located in a former chalk quarry in Norwich.
 It includes a 'Gothic' fountain, flower beds, lawns, woodland walkways, rustic bridge, Italianate terrace, ‘Medieval’ terrace wall; and hundreds of architectural details fashionable in the mid 19th century.
 This idiosyncratic creation was described by The Telegraph as "a tycoon's folly".

+Background

+The garden, located on Earlham Road, was established by Henry Trevor (181997), a Norwich shopkeeper.
+Trevor was additionally the final minister of the Pottergate Street Baptist Chapel in the parish of St Margaret from 1862 to 1897.
+A member of the Norfolk and Norwich Horticultural Society, he was known to be a particular fan of chrysanthemums.
+Living in Heigham, he built several houses in the area including his own, which he named 'The Plantation'.
+When Trevor and his family first moved into the house, much of the land was taken up a 2 or 3 acre abandoned lime quarry, which was around 60 ft in depth.